-Pakistani cuisine is full of a variety of flatbreads, and this aloo paratha (potato-stuffed flatbread) is perhaps the most popular one in the Nation.
+Pakistani cuisine is full of various flatbreads, and this aloo paratha (potato-stuffed flatbread) is perhaps the most popular one in the Nation.
 A paratha is simply a whole wheat, unleavened flatbread that is shallow fried.

-An aloo (potato) paratha is a version of the flatbread that is stuffed with a spicy potato filling.
-Delicious on it's own, all that's needed as an accompaniment is some easy raita, or green coconut chutney.
+An aloo (potato) paratha is a version of the flatbread stuffed with a spicy potato filling.
+Delicious on its own, it's accompanied by some easy raita or green coconut chutney.

 Jump to: